AlfaroDeveloper/Dito-CSS/README.md

 # Dito-CSS
-Dito-CSS Is a simple minified css file that allows you to focus more on content or layout. you can either download the css file and keep what you want or use the css min version and use the classes provided, It includes the following classes
+Dito-CSS Is a simple minified css file that allows you to focus more on content or layout. you can either download the css file and keep what you want or use the css min version and use the classes provided.

+*Dito-CSS Is not made to make responsive design easier but to make layout and design a little easier*

 ## Buttons